This can also be downloaded (PDF).

 Our check out time is 10am.
 This may be flexible depending when our next guests are arriving.

-Please leave our chalet tidy & we ask kindly if you can empty your fridge & take all rubbish to the bins & leave all windows open to allow ventilation before our cleaners come in.
+Please leave our chalet tidy & we ask kindly if you can empty your fridge & take all rubbish to the bins.
 Leave the 2 keys provided for use during your stay inside & lock the chalet using the key in the key safe.

 Well behaved dogs are very welcome in our chalets but please be considerate and do not allow them onto the beds or furniture.
 Dogs are not allowed to be left unattended in the chalet & must be kept on a lead at all times whilst on the site.
 Please also make sure you clean up after your dog.

 We have provided a ring & a tie out cable so dogs can be outside with you but they must be supervised & under no circumstances be left out there alone.